ohjay/ohjay.github.io/cs61a/sp2016/discussion/disc0_notes.md

 A computer scientist is someone who studies what computers [can] do.
 A programmer is someone who actually makes computers do things.
 The difference between the two is similar to the difference between architecture and construction.
 Broadly speaking, I would argue that computer science combines theory and practice.
 To really understand what you CAN do, you also have to be able to do stuff.

 Some of the most important skills required: Tenacity, grit, and resistance to failure.
 Everyone fails.
 The important thing is that you GET YOURSELF UP.
 Everyone is expected to struggle at some points in 61A.
 You **shouldn't feel bad about this**; even the best computer scientists get stuck all the time.
-The difference: they know how to get unstuck more quickly (hint: Google searches + STACK OVERFLOW + talking to others).
+The difference: they know how to get unstuck more quickly (hint: Google searches + Stack Overflow + talking to others).
 This is something that _can be learned_.

 #### Discussion #2: How do you learn in this class?
 What is _necessary_ for success?
 You learn by reading/hearing, and then **doing**.
 You'll probably never understand something 100% before starting a project or a problem set.